Nolu-M/Notes-code/README.md

 {'operation': 'sum'}
 ```
 ### Function Scope
-* Both *args and **kwargs are used to print our the arguments passed into a function
+* Both *args and **kwargs are used to print out the arguments passed into a function
 * Allows us to see a tuple and dictionary of the passed arguments.
 * 'locals' function - allows us to access all the variables within a Python function without any asterisks.